| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 state.
 Various operations are provided for changing these parameters.
 For

-instance, you can set the linewidth and dash pattern used by stroke
+instance, you can set the linewidth and dash pattern used by stroke,

-the color used by the stroke
+the color used by the stroke and fill operations, and the

 scale and translation of the coordinate axes.
 The current settings can be

-saved on a stack using gsave
+saved on a stack using gsave and restored (popped from the stack)

-with grestore
+with grestore.

 Another important parameter is the current clipping path which